Pedro-F2210/library-management-system/README.txt.txt

-Library Management System
+# Library Management System

-Descrição:
-Este projeto é um sistema simples de gestão de biblioteca desenvolvido em C.

-Funcionalidades:
-- Adicionar livros
+## Description
+This project is a simple **Library Management System** developed in C.
+It allows users to manage books by adding, listing, searching, and storing them in a file.

+---

+## Features
-- Listar livros
+- Add books
-- Procurar livros
+- List books
-- Guardar livros em ficheiro

-Tecnologias:
+- Search for books
+- Save books to a file

+---

+## Technologies
-- Linguagem C
+- C Language
 - Embarcadero Dev-C++ 6.3

-Como executar:
-1. Abrir o ficheiro do projeto no Dev-C++
-2. Compilar o programa
-3. Executar o programa
-4. Os dados serão guardados no ficheiro biblioteca.dat

-Autor:
+---

+## How to Run

+1. Open the project file in **Dev-C++**
+2. Compile the program
+3. Run the program

+The data will be saved in the file:

+## Created by:
 Pedro Fialho